Bmorrissey34/GGC_MAPS_TEST/docs/UserTutorial.md

 ### Sidebar
 - Navigate to buildings by clicking their respective buttons.
 - Hover on a building's button to highlight it on the campus map.
+- Spanish mode toggles UI/UX elements to spanish.

 ### Legend
-- Use the legend on the right rail to highlight building types and areas by hovering over one of the buttons (student housing, parking, etc.).
+- Use the legend to highlight building types and areas by hovering over one of the buttons (student housing, parking, etc.).
-- Click on the slider to toggle between english and spanish for the legend menu.

 ### Find
 - Used to navigate to particular rooms across the campus.
-- Examples of searches that currently work include: "b" goes to building B,"b2" goes to building B floor 2, "b2210" goes to building B room 2210, and "cfa" / "chick fil a" goes to Chick-fil-A.
+- Examples of searches that currently work include: `b` goes to building B,`b2` goes to building B floor 2, `b2210` goes to building B room 2210, and `cfa` / `chick fil a` goes to Chick-fil-A.
 - The user may type in a room and press enter or click the find button.
 - Click on the help button for more information on how to use the find bar.

 ### Helpful Links
-- Interactive SVG nodes are focusable; keyboard navigation is supported (tab/shift+tab).
-- The app aims to keep color contrast accessible; if you find issues, report them in the repo.
+- The helpful links menu includes a virtual tour of the GGC campus, GGC's website and the old GGC maps website.

 ### Tips
-- You can collapse and extend the sidebar, legend, and helpful links menu by clicking on their respective arrow buttons.
+- You can collapse and extend the sidebar, legend, and helpful links menu by clicking on their respective buttons.
-- You may navigate back to the main campus by either clicking "Campus" on the sidebar or the "GGC Maps" header in the top left corner of the page.
+- You may navigate back to the main campus by either clicking "Campus" on the sidebar or the Home/Back to campus map button.

 ### Related documentation
 - [Project README](./README.md)